 Developmental biology, neuroscience, Wnt signaling, tissue regeneration, zebrafish disease models

-Danio rerio, commonly known as zebrafish, is a very convenient scientific model organism for studies including vertebrate developmental genetics, cell biology, toxicology, high-throughput screening of drug libraries and human diseases.
-Evolution of zebrafish to an attractive vertebrate model is due to a variety of essential scientific reasons such as having a high degree of sequence and functional homology with mammals, having a fully sequenced genome, easy maintenance, producing large number of offspring, and fast and transparent embryogenesis.
-Nevertheless, the organism takes its main power from the well-established transgenic tools, live-cell imaging and cell lineage tracing methodologies, forward and reverse genetic approaches and micromanipulation techniques.
-We have a zebrafish facility that harbors approximately 12.000 fish and is fully equipped with systems of micromanipulation, imaging and behavioral assay.
-Our group has successfully established various zebrafish techniques including embryo micromanipulation, generation of transgenic lines, CRISPR/Cas9-based genome editing and behavioral assays.
+Owing to its high degree of sequence and functional homology with mammals, fully sequenced genome, easy maintenance, large number of offspring, and fast and transparent embryogenesis, the zebrafish is a very convenient scientific model organism for studying vertebrate developmental genetics and human diseases as well as high-throughput screening of drug libraries.
+Nevertheless, the organism takes its main power from the well-established transgenic tools, forward and reverse genetic approaches and micromanipulation techniques.
+Our group has successfully established various zebrafish techniques including generation of transgenic lines, CRISPR/Cas9-based genome editing and behavioral assays.
 We can generate zebrafish models to study the mechanisms of various rare diseases and test potential therapies.

 Nur ARSLAN / Zeynep ÖZBEK